 - Product onboarding experience: Work on making the product easy to use and intuitive.
 Make it easy for users to get to their desired outcome.
 Make help available right within the product.

 - Getting started guides: Make the product simple and easy to setup and use

-- Analyze product usage data: See where are your customers getting stuck.
+- Analyze product usage data: See where your customers are getting stuck.
 Work with your product manager and product design team to fix it.

 Chapter 8: Customer Churn Type 4

-In this customer churn type the customer never got started with the product.
+In this customer churn type, the customer never got started with the product.
 The customer may have tried and then given up or might not have started at all.

 Understand the reason for never getting started via the customer interview.
 It will be a good idea to keep an offer for resetting the subscription data handy, in case they would like to give it a try after your conversation.

 A few areas worth analyzing for tackling this customer churn are: